-An ice skating rink in the Square offers a more northerly holiday interlude without the wind chill factor.
+An ice-skating rink in the Square offers a more northerly holiday interlude without the wind chill factor.
 Commercial tour buses leave from the Square for a look at Holiday Lights in the City.

-An innovation in recent years is the winterwalksf “pop-up” festive scene on Stockton adjacent to Macy’s.
+An innovation in recent years is the WinterWalkSF “pop-up” festive scene on Stockton adjacent to Macy’s.
 Here you can stroll on green artificial turf or sit on illuminated ice-cube benches and enjoy food-truck snacks.
 Meanwhile, holiday music plays and festive multimedia projections adorn the walls of the stores.

 Possibly the loftiest perspective on the holidays in Union Square is from the seventh floor of Macy’s on the outdoor deck of the Cheesecake Factory Restaurant, with its indoor and outdoor dining.
 You look down at the Square, the ice skating rink, and the enormous outdoor tree.
-Holiday music and Cable Car chimes rise towards you.
-Kids will enjoy this restaurant as they munch on pasta and pizza.
+Holiday music and Cable Car chimes rise toward you.
+Children will enjoy this restaurant as they munch on pasta and pizza.